shizuka/confursion/_wiki/anthropic-shift.md

 resistance to bone loss and atrophy -- via an artificial viral strain that could edit and express the new genes.

-Union Aerospace's CEO was eccentric at best, often trying to keep a finger on the pulse of social media by jumping into internet trends.
+Union Aerospace's CEO [Maarten van Holstruk](/characters/patient-zero) was eccentric at best, often trying to keep a finger on the pulse of social media by jumping into internet trends.
 At one time, they participated in a joke thread about having an anthro alter-ego, leading some to speculate Xenomics' research wasn't exclusively for the benefit of spaceflight.
-In early 20XX, it was revealed that the CEO had become the first to undergo the anthropic shift, transforming into a cat type anthro.
-This moment became colloquially known as the "first infection", and is since referred to as the epoch dividing "BF" (Before Furries) from "AF" (After Furries).
+After a number of months out of the public eye, it was revealed that van Holstruk had become the first to undergo the anthropic shift, transforming into a marten type anthro.
+This moment became colloquially known as the "first infection", or the [Outbreak](/events/outbreak).
+The fledgling anthro community would mark the date as the dividing line for BF and AF -- Before and After Furries.

-In reality, Xenomics had encountered test patients undergoing the anthropic shift in the several weeks leading up to the CEO's announcement.
-The CEO had indeed attempted to use Xenomics' gene therapy to gain cat-like traits.
+In reality, Xenomics had encountered test patients undergoing the anthropic shift in the several weeks leading up to van Holstruk's announcement.
+Maarten had indeed attempted to use Xenomics' gene therapy to gain cat-like traits.
 By the bad luck of history, the alterations necessary to induce the development of animal traits were sufficiently similar to the spaceflight traits that the gene therapy's viral payload incorporated them both.
 Xenomics fell into a frenzy of research, simultaneously attempting to remove the anthro changes from their